PipolaPopala/PipolaPopala/README.md

 ---

 ### :man_technologist: About Me :
-- :man_technologist: I am a Frontend Developer based in Russia :world_map:
+- :man_technologist: I am a Fullstack Developer based in Russia :world_map:
 - :godmode: At the age of 31, I believe that the best is yet to come, and I'm excited for what lies ahead :rage3:
 - :man_student: Although I studied civil engineering, my career took a turn, and I ended up working as a rescuer after graduation :man_firefighter:
 - :climbing_man: To keep myself fit and active, I find solace in the thrill of rock climbing, eagerly anticipating the day I conquer my first mountain :mountain: